GoodWebDev88/RSS-Server/docs/en/developers/03_Backend/05_Extensions.md

 ### Views

 Each view is associated with a controller and an action.
 The view associated with `hello/world` will be stored in a very specific file: `views/hello/world. phtml`.
-This convention is imposed by Minz.
+This convention is imposed by Base.

 As explained above, the views consist of HTML mixed with PHP.
 Code example: